ZerksisMistry/Project_GPT-3.5_LLM/README.md

 **Proposed OpenAI Framework:** Unveil our tailored framework for understanding OpenAI API interactions.

-**Conclusion & Recommendations:** Distill key findings and our propositions for the broader AI ecosystem.
+**Conclusion & Recommendations:** Enlisted key findings and our propositions for the broader AI ecosystem.

+## Contributions
+Contributions are the backbone of open-source projects!
+Fork our repository, apply your insights, and propose a pull request.
+Every bit of constructive feedback and enhancement is treasured.